 - Developing and maintaining effective and supportive partnership working with external agencies in order to promote student wellbeing.

 Neil Miller (Executive Headteacher) has overall responsibility for safeguarding within LSEAT Bromley Hub of Schools, with accountability shared through the Heads of School, Welfare Officers and Behaviour Leads in each School.

-- BBA Bromley – Alex Leng and Deputy DSL is Rani Chahil and Sophie Grinham
+- BBA Bromley – Rani Chahal and Deputy DSL is Sophie Grinham

-- BBA Orpington – Jayne Naylor and Deputy DSL is Liz Burgess and Larissa Sherman
+- BBA Orpington – Andrea Townsley and Deputy DSLs are Liz Burgess and Jezreel Asare